axelbojrup/machine-learning-case-study/how-to-query-the-model.md

 `curl -H "Content-Type: application/json" -X POST -d @test_request.json http://127.0.0.1:5000/default`

-where the *test_request.json* can be found at the root of this project.
+where the *test_request.json* can be found at the root of the project and be modified with any *uuid* in *database.csv*.